Hurricane Neki: Preparations and impact

 Although still a minimal tropical storm at the time, the CPHC anticipated Neki to become a hurricane as it tracked northwestward.
 As such, they issued a hurricane watch for Johnston Island on the afternoon of October 19.
 The following day, the hurricane watch was replaced by a tropical storm watch as Neki was no longer forecast to pass close enough to the island to produce hurricane-force winds.
 Later that day, a hurricane watch was issued for the Papahānaumokuākea Marine National Monument for areas between the French Frigate Shoals and Lisianski Island.
-The following morning, a supplementary hurricane warning was issued for the monument for areas between the French Frigate Shoals and Nihoa.
+The following morning, a supplementary hurricane warning was issued for the monument for areas between the French Frigate Shoals and Nīhoa.
 Additionally, the tropical storm watch for Johnston Island was discontinued.
 Early on October 22, the hurricane watch for Lisianski Island to Marco Reef was replaced by a tropical storm watch.
 Several hours later, the CPHC discontinued this watch.
-Early on October 23, as Neki weakened to a tropical storm, the hurricane warning for areas between the French Frigate Shoals and Nihoa was replaced by a tropical storm warning.
+Early on October 23, as Neki weakened to a tropical storm, the hurricane warning for areas between the French Frigate Shoals and Nīhoa was replaced by a tropical storm warning.
 The tropical storm warning remained in effect for more than a day before being canceled during the afternoon of October 24.

 As the hurricane turned northward and was seen as a threat to the Hawaiian Islands, officials in the Papahanaumokuakea requested that all 17 personnel in the region be evacuated.
 Several days before the storm passed through the islands, an AC-130 aircraft was flown to the area and evacuated the people stationed on Tern Island, while a National Oceanic and Atmospheric Administration vessel evacuated the temporary residents on Laysan Island.
 Hurricane Neki caused relatively little damage in the Papahanaumokuakea Marine National Monument.
 All of the structures were undamaged; however, two small natural habitat islands, Round and Disappearing Islands, were affected substantially.
 The former lost some land area and the latter was completely washed away.
 The storm damaged coral reefs in the region, which quickly regrew in the subsequent years.
 Neki did not affect the state of Hawaii, other than producing high clouds across the region.